-The spiking of mead and ale with psychoactive herbs and mushrooms by the early Germanic, Norse and Siberian people is well documented.
-Shonagh agrees that there is a high probability that the druids had their own rituals that included psychoactives like the mushroom.
+The spiking of mead and ale with psychoactive substances by early Germanic, Norse and Siberian people is well documented.
+Shonagh agrees that there is a high probability that the druids had their own rituals that included psychoactives like mushrooms.
 “The druids trained for 20 years in subjects such as law, astronomy, philosophy, poetry, medicine, music, geometry divination, and magic.
-It is probable that specific inebriants were utilised to induce high trance states to receive poetic inspiration and messages from the gods.”
+It is probable that specific substances were used to induce high trance states to receive poetic inspiration and messages from the gods.”

 Shonagh reminds us that both men and women were druids.
 “A ban-drui was a woman druid.
-There are accounts written about them by both the early Christian monks and the Romans who mostly dismissed them but noted that they were every bit as influential as their male counterparts, acting as judges, teachers, diviners, and seers.”
+Accounts were written about them by both the early Christian monks and the Romans, who mostly dismissed them.
+But they noted that the ban-drui were every bit as influential as their male counterparts, acting as judges, teachers, diviners, and seers.”

-Says Shonagh, “As the faerie faith in Ireland goes back many centuries, I speculate there were people other than the artistic/literate class who were also familiar with psychoactive mushrooms.
-Unlike modernised/domesticated people, our ancestors had extensive knowledge of the plants and fungi of their region and their inherent properties, particularly herbal doctors and wise women.
+Says Shonagh, “As the faerie faith in Ireland goes back many centuries, I speculate there were people other than the artistic/literate classes who were also familiar with psychoactive mushrooms.
+Our ancestors had extensive knowledge of the plants and fungi of their region and their inherent properties.
 It stands to reason that those who ingested psychoactive mushrooms, whether accidentally or purposefully, experienced the shimmering imagery and its attending inhabitants that many who have ingested the mushroom today are familiar with.
 This harkens to the faerie worlds of Tír na nÓg.